Ahmed-Arafat10/Git/Git.md

 Three different states:
 1) Modified : You modified the file but you have not committed your changes yet
-2) Staged : You have marked a modified file to be present in the next snapshot of your file system, information about such changes are prenest in file with name index thats why we can say files are staged or file at index {Both are correct}
+2) Staged : You have marked a modified file to be present in the next snapshot of your file system, information about such changes are present in file with name index thats why we can say files are staged or file at index {Both are correct}
-3) Commited : Data is saftely stored in your local database {Snapshot}
+3) Committed : Data is safely stored in your local database {Snapshot}